 The telomere is located at the end of the chromosome and protects it from decaying or unraveling and malfunctioning.
 The telomeres tend to decrease in length as we age thus rendering our chromosomes more susceptible to damage and not being able to reproduce our gene sequences efficiently or correctly.

-It was fascinating to read that taking 1.25 to 2.50 grams a day of EPA (eicosapentanoic acid) and DHA (docashexanoic acid, the two important omega-3’s found in fish and Krill oil), reduced systemic levels of inflammation in humans but also increased the telomere lengths as well.
+It was fascinating to read that taking 1.25 to 2.50 grams a day of EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid, the two important omega-3’s found in fish and Krill oil), reduced systemic levels of inflammation in humans but also increased the telomere lengths as well.
 (Suggesting that the loss of telomere length may be reversible, indicating a possible anti-aging benefit).

-Well, this is not the case, because the therapeutic omega-3’s EPA and DHA are often only a small percentage of the total amount of omega-3’s listed on the label.
-For example the supplement panel on the label of an omega-3 supplement may state that each soft gel has a total of 1000mg of omega-3 in it.
+This is not the case, because the therapeutic omega-3’s EPA and DHA are often only a small percentage of the total amount of omega-3’s listed on the label.
+For example, the supplement panel on the label of an omega-3 supplement may state that each soft gel has a total of 1000mg of omega-3 in it.
 But if you read further is may state that EPA and DHA only represent 25% of that total or only 250mg. of EPA and DHA.

 A good omega-3 product should have at least 40% EPA, DHA of the total omega-3 listed in each soft gel.
 The higher the percentage the better and the purer the product.